Click chemistry: Selective labeling and tracking of biomolecules

-Methods for the incorporation of click reaction partners into systems in and ex vivo contribute to the scope of possible reactions.
+Methods for the incorporation of click reaction partners into systems in and ex vivo contribute to the scope of possible bioconjugation reactions.
 The development of unnatural amino acid incorporation by ribosomes has allowed for the incorporation of click reaction partners as unnatural side groups on these unnatural amino acids.
-For example, an UAA with an azide side group provides convenient access for cycloalkynes to proteins tagged with this "AHA" unnatural amino acid.
-In another example, "CpK" has a side group including a cyclopropane alpha to an amide bond that serves as a reaction partner to tetrazine in an inverse diels-alder reaction.
+For example, azidohomoalanine (AHA) is a methionine analog with an azide side group.
+This azide side group allows cycloalkynes to react to proteins that incorporate this "AHA" unnatural amino acid.
+In another example, "CpK" is a lysine analog.
+CpK has a side group including a cyclopropane alpha to an amide bond that serves as a reaction partner to tetrazine in an inverse diels-alder reaction.